ethandmd/mcmesh/README.md

 # mcmesh
-This program is designed to listen to packets 802.11 "in the air".
+This program is designed to sniff 802.11 frames "in the air" or ethernet frames from a wifi interface on a local network.
 To run this program you will need:
 - Linux.
 - A wifi chipset that: